top of page

 By taking steps to manage your low blood pressure, you can reduce your risk of complications and lead a healthy, active life.
 Remember to always talk to your doctor before making any changes to your diet or lifestyle, especially if you have an underlying medical condition.

-Q. What is low bp treatment?
+Q1: What is low BP?

-A. If experiencing symptoms of low blood pressure like dizziness or fainting, lie down and elevate legs, drink ORS or salty drinks like lemonade, and consider wearing compression stockings.
-If symptoms persist or worsen, seek medical attention promptly.
+A: If experiencing symptoms of low blood pressure like dizziness or fainting, lie down and elevate legs, drink ORS or salty drinks like lemonade, and consider wearing compression stockings.

 Recent Posts